smartrobot/TMDB-Collection-Data-Retriever/README.md

-# TMDB Collection Data Retriever
+# This is a fork of TMDB Collection Data Retriever

 This script collects metadata (summary and images) for your plex collection that were created based on TheMovieDB.

+Changes:
+  Fixed type miss match bug
+  added automation support in settings ini this allows the script to be used with tautilli

 **How does it work?**